-This customer wanted fixes not excuses or exploitation so we were invited to review the schematics.
-We were instantly able to suggest fixes to resolve the ESD tests and field failures.
+This customer wanted fixes not excuses or exploitation so we were invited to review the PCB schematics.
+Following a rapid pcb design review, we were instantly able to suggest fixes to resolve the ESD tests and field failures.
 We also identified other areas of the design that could be improved and predicted the failure modes if these design changes were not implemented.

 We identified more inherent issues than any other supplier, and because one of these predicted failures actually happened a week later we won the business.

-We design, manufacture and maintain a wide range of different electronic products so we were able to look at the problem from many different angles and arrive at a reasonable opinion of which design elements work and which are at high risk of failure or unreliability.
+We manufacture and maintain a wide range of different electronic designs so we were able to look at the problem from many different angles and arrive at a reasonable opinion of the design elements that work and those which are at high risk of failure or unreliability.

 We undertook a full design review and included lots of test and measurement to verify the performance of the product; we found the power transistors reached more than 100 degrees Celsius within 5 minutes of operation; they soon thereafter reach 150 degrees and fail.

 We examined the PCB schematic to work out corrective action including component choice and rework to ensure the design would perform to specification.
 The power supply was re-tested beyond design capacity and supplied to the customer for sign off with full ISO13485 documentation.